 CITs will follow the direction of the Instructor(s) they are working with.

 2nd Year CIT positions ($300/week)

 In recognition of their additional experience, 2nd year CITs will be paid more and will wear red shirts along with the other instructors.
-If you have further questions, please contact the chairs of the Youth Sailing Committee: Ken Emanuels at firstname.lastname@example.org or Tim Duncan at email@example.com.
+If you have further questions, please contact the chair of the Youth Sailing Committee, Tim Duncan at firstname.lastname@example.org.
 Good luck!